6 x 75cl * 13.5% ABV * Haut Medoc, Bordeaux, France

 Drink 2025 - 2036 Jane Anson, Decanter.com (May 2021)

-Please note that prices are in-bond and exclude VAT, which are payable when the wines land in spring/summer 2023.
+Please note that prices are in-bond and exclude VAT and duty, which are payable when the wines land in spring/summer 2023.